ghosert/grunt-applymin/README.md

 %end
 ```

-'static_minified' here is your responsibility to define in any server side language like Java/Python/PHP/Ruby, and %if, %else, %end are the template tags which exist in any 3rd party template framework like Struts/Spring MVC for Java, Mako for Python etc.
+`static_minified` here is your responsibility to define in any server side language like Java/Python/PHP/Ruby, and %if, %else, %end are the template tags which exist in any 3rd party template framework like Struts/Spring MVC for Java, Mako for Python etc.

 **4.** When your template file is ready like above, run 'grunt' to produce minified `static/assets/main.lib.min.css` with the revision filename e.g. `12345678.main.lib.min.css`, and grunt-applymin will update html template with this revision filename automatically, for example, change: